IMAGINEERING EVENTS THEMES AND EXPERIENCES - 2021/2

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate a detailed and accurate understanding of theory, models and frameworks of experience and use them to conduct applied research on an event experience.
+The assessment strategy aims to give students the opportunity to demonstrate a detailed and accurate understanding of theory, models and frameworks of experience and use them to conduct applied research on event experiences.

 - To understand the meaning of experience